TheLiLab/thelilab.github.io/team.md

       Technician<br>
     </span>
     <span style="font-size: 14px;">
-      Ping is a research technician in the lab with expertise in pharmacology, animal models and clinical pharmacy.
+      <br>Ping is a research technician in the lab with expertise in pharmacology, animal models and clinical pharmacy.
     </span>
   </div></div>
 <hr>